Aurora and the Maritime Law of Negative Emissions After the Advisory Opinions: State Obligations and Sub-Seabed Storage

 8 May 2026

-The closing panel of the CCS at Sea conference draws together the day’s threads on the regulatory and governance challenges of carbon capture and storage at sea — cross-border transport of CO₂, multi-source pipeline cargoes and stream composition rules, the assignment of long-term stewardship and leakage liability, and the boundary between EU CCS Directive obligations and the international regimes (London Protocol, OSPAR, BBNJ) that overlap with it.
-The discussion takes the structural question forward: how the law should distribute the legal risk of an offshore CO₂ infrastructure that no single instrument was designed to govern.
+The closing panel of the CCS at Sea conference drew together the day’s threads on the regulatory and governance challenges of carbon capture and storage at sea: cross-border transport of CO₂, multi-source pipeline cargoes and stream composition rules, the assignment of long-term stewardship and leakage liability, and the boundary between EU CCS Directive obligations and the international regimes (London Protocol, OSPAR, BBNJ) that overlap with it.
+The discussion took the structural question forward: how the law should distribute the legal risk of an offshore CO₂ infrastructure that no single instrument was designed to govern.

 Legal Risks of Multi-Source CO2 Cargoes: Blending, Attribution, and Liability